pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 Many Python projects do not deal with C/C++ directly, but use transpilers like Cython or Pythran that _generate_ C resp.
 C++ code from (quasi-)Python source code.
-Aside from almost always being exposed to the numpy C API & ABI, these modules compiled into shared libraries themselves, with all the caveats mentioned above that this implies.
-However, much fewer project's expose their cythonized functions as a C-API, so there are generally fewer concerns about ABI stability in this scenario.
+Aside from almost always being exposed to the numpy C API & ABI, these modules compile into shared libraries themselves, with all the caveats mentioned above that this implies.
+However, few project's expose their cythonized functions as a C-API, so there are generally fewer concerns about ABI stability in this scenario.